caid-and-cubs/3images/replit.md

 # Overview

-This is a Django-based AI image generator application that creates images from text prompts using Stable Diffusion via Hugging Face's free inference API.
-The application provides a user-friendly web interface for generating, viewing, downloading, and managing AI-generated images.
-It evolved from an initial Flask implementation with OpenAI DALL-E to the current Django implementation with Stable Diffusion to reduce costs and leverage free API usage.
+This is a Django-based web application that generates images from text prompts using AI.
+The application utilizes Stable Diffusion through Hugging Face's free Inference API to create images based on user descriptions.
+Users can generate images, view them in a gallery, download them, and manage their collection through a clean, responsive web interface.

 # User Preferences